sslover/designing-for-data-personalization/syllabus.md

 By the end of the class, you should have a solid understanding of the following concepts:

 - **Full-Stack Javascript** - Familiarity with both client-side and server-side Javascript.
-- **Designing Data Applications**- Knowledge of how to design and build a 'full-stack' data application.
+- **Designing Data-Driven Applications**- Knowledge of how to design and build a 'full-stack' data application.
 - **User-facing Web design concepts** - Proficiency in creating user-facing interfaces to communicate data.
 - **Designing Personalization Systems**- How to design and build systems that can collect user information and personalize data.
 - **Using APIs** - How to interact with and use an API from within your client application.